AGhariebiyan/to-the-root-backend/frontend/README.md

 ### Setup email settings in Strapi for Sendgrid

-In Strapi, go to Settings > Email Settings
-Here you can setup your own email as the test email.
+In Strapi, go to Settings > Email Plugin > Email Settings Here you can setup your own email as the test email.

 In Strapi, go to Settings > User & Permissions Plugin > Email Templates > Reset Password